 not a good surface to paint on because it is too fragile and will not last through the years.
 Note: Works painted on canvas paper must undergo extreme restorative and conservative treatments, usually within a few decades.

 100% cotton: top of the quality scale, the paper is made entirely of cotton.
 Rag paper: some rag content is included in the paper, often mixed with wood cellulose.
 Wood-free or high alpha cellulose or wood sulfite: the highest grade of wood pulp paper.

 Wood Panel Canvas is:

-a rigid surface for artists made from poplar, oak, linden, pine, cedar, or various other hardwoods, like mahogany or walnut Note: Other types of woods these panels are made from include plywood, fiberboard, Masonite, and particleboard.
+a rigid surface for artists made from poplar, oak, linden, pine, cedar, or various other hardwoods, like mahogany or walnut Note: Other types of wood these panels are made from include plywood, fiberboard, Masonite, and particleboard.

-the best for painting when they are well seasoned, air-dried quarter-sawn hardwoods to avoid warping and shrinking, as this causes them to hold paint better Note: Wood panels need to be well-aged to prevent shrinking and warping from exposure to the water content present in some paints.
+the best for painting when they are well-seasoned, air-dried quarter-sawn hardwoods to avoid warping and shrinking, as this causes them to hold paint better Note: Wood panels need to be well-aged to prevent shrinking and warping from exposure to the water content present in some paints.

 Metal Panel Canvas is: